replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/filesystemPerformance.md

 ## Filesystem Performance Collector

-The `filesystemPerformance` collector benchmarks sequential write latency on a single file.
+The `filesystemPerformance` collector uses the [`fio` tool](https://github.com/axboe/fio) to benchmark sequential write latency on a single file.
 The optional background IOPS feature attempts to mimic real-world conditions by running read and write workloads prior to and during benchmark execution.

+Note: the `fio` binary must be installed and available in your system's `$PATH`

 ### Parameters